peterlamar/docker-workshop/sharevolume/README.md

-# Persistent Docker Volumes shared between Jenkins instances
+# Part 2 - Persistent Docker Volumes shared between Jenkins instances

 In this example we will clarify how to share a persistent volume between two or more instances of Jenkins.
 Walking though this helps clarify syntax around